icebreakerone/open-energy-python-infrastructure/src/docs/ec2.rst

    but you may want to configure this differently if you also want to serve content to web browsers rather than API clients.
 See the `Nginx docs <http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_verify_client>`_ for more information
-3. In order to provide your application with access to the client certificates presented by `Data Consumer` clients, it pushes any such client certificate into a header ``X-OE-CLIENT-CERT``
+3. In order to provide your application with access to the client certificates presented by :term:`data consumer` clients, it pushes any such client certificate into a header ``X-OE-CLIENT-CERT``
 4. It attempts to serve static content from ``/home/ec2-user/public``, and falls back to your data provider application if the specified content does not exist, accessing the application through a UNIX socket